metabase/metabase/README.md

 - Send data to Slack or email on a schedule with [Pulses](https://metabase.com/docs/latest/users-guide/10-pulses.html)
 - View data in Slack anytime with [MetaBot](https://metabase.com/docs/latest/users-guide/11-metabot.html)
 - [Humanize data](https://metabase.com/docs/latest/administration-guide/03-metadata-editing.html) for your team by renaming, annotating and hiding fields
-- What happend with my data?
-Receive [alerts](https://www.metabase.com/docs/latest/users-guide/15-alerts.html)
+- See changes in your data with [alerts](https://www.metabase.com/docs/latest/users-guide/15-alerts.html)

 For more information check out [metabase.com](https://metabase.com/)